Rustic Overtones: Break-up and solo careers: 2002–2007

-Reunion and 'Light at the End': 2007–2008
+Reunion and Light at the End: 2007–2008

-In early spring of 2007, drummer Tony McNaboe took the initiative to begin the process of reuniting the band, calling each former member separately, and telling them that everyone else had already agreed to a reunion.
+In early spring of 2007, drummer Tony McNaboe began the process of reuniting the band, calling each former member separately, and telling them that everyone else had already agreed to a reunion.
 In May 2007, Tony McNaboe, Spencer Albee, and Jon Roods made a surprise announcement on Portland's WCYY that the entire band did indeed plan to reunite, and were in the process of scheduling local reunion shows.
-On May 29, they announced that they would play two reunion shows at Portland club "The Asylum," one on July 28, 2007, and another on July 29.
+On May 29, they announced that they would play two reunion shows at Portland club The Asylum, on July 28 and 29, 2007.
 In addition, after a month of rumors and gossip, the band also announced that they had been working on a new album of previously unreleased material and newly written music, eventually titled Light at the End, which was released independently in late July 2007 coinciding with the two reunion shows.

-Although the band originally made it clear that the reunion would only last for the summer, and the members would turn their attention back to their post-Overtones projects after the completion of the two shows and the release of the album, Gutter confirmed in an article for the Portland Press Herald that "reunions will become a regular thing" and that the band is "here to stay."
-Furthermore, during one of the bands reunion shows, Spencer Albee proclaimed, "we're never going to leave you again, we're sorry".
+Although the band originally made it clear that the reunion would only last for the summer, and the members would turn their attention back to their post-Overtones projects after the two shows and the release of the album, Gutter confirmed in an article for the Portland Press Herald that "reunions will become a regular thing" and that the band is "here to stay."
+Furthermore, during one of the band's reunion shows, Spencer Albee proclaimed, "we're never going to leave you again, we're sorry".
 Also, during an interview on a local news station on July 18, 2007, with Gutter and Albee, the two were asked what the future plans are with the band.
 Gutter responded with "we've got a couple more huge endeavors planned for Rustic Overtones" and Albee stated that "there's no reason to not be together".

-On September 8, 2007, the band announced on their MySpace that they were in the process of filming a "feature film documentary," though they did not announce a release date or filming timetable.
+On September 8, 2007, the band announced on their MySpace page that they were in the process of filming a "feature film documentary," though they did not announce a release date or filming timetable.
 On November 24, 2007, Spencer Albee announced to the crowd at an Asylum concert that the band would soon re-release the albums Long Division and Light At The End on a national record label to get the albums out to the masses.
-Two days later, the band announced on their MySpace that the label they had signed with was Velour Music, and hinted that their entire back catalog of albums would soon be released.
+Two days later, the band announced on MySpace that the label they had signed with was Velour Records, and hinted that their entire back catalog of albums would soon be released.